Militants attack Kashmir police camp, two dead - police

 The last big attack in Kashmir occurred in December, when militants struck at an army camp in Uri, also near the border with Pakistan but further up the Kashmir valley.

-Home Minister Rajnath Singh said in a Twitter post the central government was monitoring the attack and was in touch with the state government in Kashmir, which took office earlier this month.
+Home Minister Rajnath Singh said in a Twitter post the federal government was monitoring the attack and was in touch with the state government in Kashmir, which took office earlier this month.

 Former Jammu and Kashmir chief minister Omar Abdullah said the attackers "will have walked across the border last night and launched their attack this morning, which is the past pattern as well".